Gonggar County: Economy

 The famous apron, which the Tibetan married women wear, is a handicraft of the Gonggar County in the Jiedexiu area and is known as "Jed Show Apron".
-The county is synonymous with this apron, which has a distinctive and characteristic style and it is produced here for the last 500 or 600 years.
+The county is synonymous with this apron, which has a distinctive and characteristic style, and it is produced here for the last 500 or 600 years.

+Administrative divisions

+Gonggar County contains 5 town and 4 townships.

 Demographics

-Gonggar County has a geographical area of 2283 km2, with a total population of 50,000 (2003), which gives a population density of 21 per km2.
+Gonggar County has a geographical area of 2283 km2, with a total population of 53,701 (2020), which gives a population density of 21 per km2.

 Landmarks

-As the cradle of ancient culture and its enviable position in the rich history of Tibet, Gonggar County has unique and rich historical monuments, natural geological features such as lake and caves, scenic regions and religiously linked mountains.
+As the cradle of ancient culture and its enviable position in the rich history of Tibet, Gonggar County has unique and rich historical monuments, Buddhist monastery, natural geological features such as lake and caves, scenic regions and religiously linked mountains.